kumaya/redis_cluster_example/README.md

 # redis cluster and cluster client

-redis_cluster_example repository demonstrates a way to create redis cluster and using the cluster using go redis cluster client.
+redis_cluster_example repository demonstrates a way to
+ - create redis cluster and
+ - use of redis cluster, using go redis cluster client.

-Prerequisites
+#### Prerequisites

 ```
 docker